 v Tax considerations

-Australia has a complex tax regime with taxes levied by both the Commonwealth and state governments including income taxes, import duties, fringe benefits tax, withholding taxes, goods and services tax (GST), stamp duties, payroll tax, land tax and resource royalties.
+Australia has a complex tax regime with taxes levied by both the Commonwealth and state governments, including income tax, import duty, fringe benefits tax, withholding tax, goods and services tax, stamp duty, payroll tax, land tax and resource royalties.

 The Australian company income tax rate is currently 30 per cent (for medium-sized to large entities) of taxable income.
 Australian companies can elect to form a tax-consolidated group with wholly owned subsidiaries to treat the group as a single entity for Australian income tax purposes.
-This allows intragroup transactions to be ignored for income tax purposes.
-Companies involved in exploration and development activities can receive an immediate deduction for certain exploration and prospecting expenditure, as well as deductions for activities relating to environmental protection and there are incentives for research and development expenditure.
+This allows intra-group transactions to be ignored for income tax purposes.
+Companies involved in exploration and development activities can receive an immediate deduction for certain exploration and prospecting expenditure, and deductions for activities relating to environmental protection.
+There are also incentives for research and development expenditure.

 Tax implications for foreign investors

-Australian tax implications for a non-resident investor may be different depending upon whether they conduct business in Australia using an Australian subsidiary or an Australian branch of a foreign company.
-Both are taxed at the corporate tax rate with the Australian company taxed on its worldwide income, and the branch being taxed only on its Australian sourced income.
+Tax implications for non-resident investors may be differ depending upon whether they conduct business in Australia using an Australian subsidiary or an Australian branch of a foreign company.
+Both are taxed at the corporate tax rate – the Australian company on its worldwide income and the branch only on its Australia-sourced income.

-There are double tax agreements that exist between Australia and a number of other countries seeking to reduce or eliminate the double taxation of income.
+Double tax agreements exist between Australia and a number of other countries seeking to reduce or eliminate the double taxation of income.
 Taxation relief may be available under a relevant double tax agreement for a foreign resident entity if the activities do not constitute a permanent establishment in Australia.

-Foreign entities deriving Australian income will need to consider tax provisions relating to repatriation of income, transfer pricing, and deductions available for operations in Australia that go beyond the scope of this chapter.
+Foreign entities deriving Australian income will need to consider tax provisions relating to repatriation of income, transfer pricing and deductions available for operations in Australia that are beyond the scope of this chapter.

-As discussed in this chapter, the most common ways of raising equity capital by mining companies in Australia in recent times have been by way of placements to sophisticated and professional investors, ‘rights issues’ to existing shareholders and share purchase plans.
-Recent declines in commodity prices have made accessing new funding and meeting the needs of existing financiers increasingly challenging.
-As a result, companies have been forced to pursue alternative funding options, such as by way of corporate consolidation with other companies that hold excess capital.
+As we have discussed, the most common ways of raising equity capital by mining companies in Australia are by way of placements to sophisticated and professional investors, 'rights issues' to existing shareholders and share purchase plans.
+Volatility in commodity prices has made accessing new funding and meeting the needs of existing financiers increasingly challenging.
+As a result, companies have been forced to pursue alternative funding options, including the issue of convertible debt securities and corporate consolidation with other companies holding excess capital.

 Australian mining companies have also turned to the international bond markets as an alternative source of funding.
-In a recent transaction, an Australian mid-tier exploration company raised funds to finance the development of its greenfield project through the issue of Nordic bonds.
-This was significant as such a financing option was previously considered unobtainable for a greenfield project without existing cash flows.
-The success of this fundraising may see more mid-tier exploration and development companies seeking to access bond markets to raise funds rather than pursuing more conventional equity (or hybrid equity) funding options.
+In a transaction in 2017, an Australian mid-tier exploration company raised funds to finance the development of its greenfield project through the issue of Nordic bonds.
+This was significant as this type of financing option had previously been considered unobtainable for a greenfield project without existing cash flows.
+The success of this fundraising may result in more mid-tier exploration and development companies seeking to access bond markets to raise funds rather than pursuing more conventional equity (or hybrid equity) funding options.

-1 Simon Rear is a partner, Chris Rosario and Ben Stewart are senior associates and Michael Van Der Ende is an associate at Squire Patton Boggs.
+1 Simon Rear is a partner, Chris Rosario is a senior associate and Michael Van Der Ende is an associate at Squire Patton Boggs.

 2 Continuously quoted securities are, broadly, securities in a class of securities that have been quoted on the ASX in the three months prior to the date of the disclosure document.

-5 An interest of 10 per cent or more of an Australian business or corporation (regardless of value) or gross assets of that business or corporation, or an interest of less than 10 per cent where the foreign government or state-owned-enterprise has entered into a legal arrangement relating to the business or corporation, or the foreign government or state-owned-enterprise obtains special influence or control over the target business or corporation.
+6 An interest of 10 per cent or more of an Australian business or corporation (regardless of value) or gross assets of that business or corporation, or an interest of less than 10 per cent where the foreign government or state-owned enterprise has entered into a legal arrangement relating to the business or corporation, or the foreign government or state-owned enterprise obtains special influence or control over the target business or corporation.

-6 A foreign person acquires a ‘substantial interest’ in the ownership of a corporation or business if that person (and any associates) acquires 20 per cent or more of the ownership of the entity, or that person together with other foreign persons and each of their associates acquire 40 per cent or more in aggregate of the ownership.
-This ‘substantial interest’ threshold also applies to foreign government investors (and any associates or separate government entities).
+7 A foreign person acquires a substantial interest in the ownership of a corporation or business if that person (and any associates) acquires 20 per cent or more of the ownership of the entity, or that person with other foreign persons and each of their associates acquire 40 per cent or more in aggregate of the ownership.
+This 'substantial interest' threshold also applies to foreign government investors (and any associates or separate government entities).